Porcelain Floor Tiles

-If you want to make a design or aesthetic statement with your flooring, mosaic tiles are a great option.
+If you want to make a design or aesthetic statement with your countertops or flooring, mosaic tiles are a great option.
 They offer an elegant look with many color and style options available.
 They also reflect light rather than absorb it, so they will create a luminous radiance to the room.

 Mosaic tiles are also resistant to mildew, mold and stains, and they are very easy to clean.
 They are also highly durable, as they must pass stringent ASTM standards to be approved for flooring use.
 Mosaic glass is an environmentally-friendly option, too.
 Compared to other types of tile at similar sizes, it takes about half the amount of energy to produce a glass tile.
 You may also have the option of recycled glass tiles for added sustainability.